timvieira/blog/content/binary-heaps.md

   weights on items in the queue may change, elements are possibly removed after they are sampled (i.e., sampling without replacement), and elements are added.

-Again, I won't spell out all of the details of these algorithm.
+Again, I won't spell out all of the details of these algorithms.
 Instead, I'll just give the code.

 **Inverse CDF sampling**